Examinations

 The new model also gives us increased flexibility over when the Long Cases can be held.
 It makes running the Short Cases easier since they’re no longer required to be held on the same day as the Long Cases and fewer patients are required to attend.

-With the expected ongoing impacts of COVID-19, moving to video conferencing also means examiners, patients and potentially candidates can participate even if they must go into quarantine at short notice.
+With the expected ongoing impacts of COVID-19, moving to teleconfernce and video conference also means examiners, patients and potentially candidates can participate even if they must go into quarantine at short notice.

 Will splitting Long and Short Cases make it easier to pass the exam or change the pass rate?